shirograhm/riot-items-tfm2/workshop_desc.md

 Some AI champions seem to prefer the wrong stats when given deference of item selection.

 The SoloQ page may sometimes show incorrect item builds.

+The item build editor currently only supports EN language for item and champion names.

 Older saves that were using older version of this mod may experience lag spikes during the BP phase and in-game.
 This is being investigated, for now, current workaround for this is to use a new save.